erikvanzijst/electronics/scramble/index.md

 ![1981 Konami Scramble](konami_scramble.gif)

-With a heavy dose of imagination, a 8x8 two-color display with a single interactive pixel for a spaceship might be a bit like the horizontally scrolling game Scramble?
+With a heavy dose of imagination, an 8x8 two-color display with a single interactive pixel for a spaceship might be a bit like the horizontally scrolling game Scramble?